ronshnapp/MyPTV/Readme.md

 ##### Requirements:

-MyPTV requires you have Python 3 installed with pip, along with the Python packages: numpy, scipy, scikit-image, pandas, itertools
+MyPTV requires you have Python 3 installed with pip, along with the Python packages: numpy, scipy, scikit-image, pandas, matplotlib, itertools

 ##### Installation: